aws-samples/aws-refactoring-to-serverless/implementation/replace-polling-with-callback/README.md

 The code will deploy two versions of the AWS Step Function State Machines.
-- Order pizza and poll for the result: This uses step function's Wait state and a Lambda invocation to periodically pull for the result, wait a specified time, and retry until to receive the result.
+- Order pizza and poll for the result: This uses step function's Wait state and a Lambda invocation to periodically pull for the result, waits for 5 sec, and retry until to receive the result.
 - Order pizza with a callback: This uses step function's Wait for a Callback with the Task Token to receive the result. [replace-polling-with-callback-refactored.ts]